 your child will be ok.
 Just say to yourself, "He's getting better parenting than I did, and I came out ok."

-your patience and your courage and go in there after him.
-Let him express how upset he is about what's happened in the past, and love him through it.
+up your patience and your courage and go in there after him.
+Let him express how upset he is about what's happened in the past.

-try to teach him any lessons until he feels better.
+to teach him any lessons until he feels better.
 Don't get lost in the dark in there with him.
-You're the one who's supposed to have the candle,
+You're the one who's supposed to have the candle, remember?

 That's also how they learn what joy is, what makes life worth living.
 So resist the lure of your screens to sit on the couch whenever possible, and focus